 That way, companies can focus on the core aspects of their business instead.

 We started with solving challenges in the education technology Ed-Tech space.
 Let’s take a deep dive into how we designed EdTech experiences that “just work”.

 Understanding everyone’s needs

-Product designers work at the centre of business, product, technology, and users.
-Each stakeholder has their needs — from teachers to students, and from product managers to engineers.
+Product designers work at the center of business, product, technology, and users.
+Each stakeholder has their needs — from teachers to students, product managers to engineers.

 The closer to reality we operate, the better we can serve our users.

-Read our popular blog on how to add Live Interactive videos in your product.
+Read our popular blog on how to add Live Interactive videos to your product.

 We spoke to product people and teachers working at EdTech companies.
 Here’s what they want: